lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 a `OneAsymmetricKey`, it follows the description in {{priv-key}}.

-When the ML-DSA private key appears outside of an Asymmetric Key Package in an environment that uses ASN.1 encoding, it can be encoded using one of the the `ML-DSA-PrivateKey CHOICE` formats defined in {{priv-key}}.
+When the ML-DSA private key appears outside of an Asymmetric Key Package in an environment that uses ASN.1 encoding, it can be encoded using one of the `ML-DSA-PrivateKey CHOICE` formats defined in {{priv-key}}.
 The `seed` format is RECOMMENDED as it efficiently stores both the private and public key.